 Model

-In this paper, a total of three methods are proposed.
-The three methods are a CGAN based model that combines musegan [1] with CGAN [3], a BIGGAN based model that combines musegan with BIGGAN [4], and an ACGAN based model that combines musegan with ACGAN [5].
+In this paper, we propose three methods: CGAN-based, BIGGAN-based, and ACGAN-based..
 The overall structures are shown in Figure 1.
-In all three methods, the structure of generator and discriminator is the same as that of musegan.
+In all three methods, the structure of the generator and discriminator is the same as that of musegan [1].

-The CGAN based model is the first model devised among the three methods.
-Because this model has a simple structure, it was designed to implement a model with the performance most similar to that of vanilla musegan.
+The CGAN-based model is the first model devised among the three methods.
+CGAN ]3] has a simple structure.
+Therefore, there is no significant difference in structure when musegan and CGAN are combined.
+So, we tried to make a model with similar performance to musegan..
 The musegan was modified as follows.
 First, by concatenating the genre condition C transformed into an embedding vector and noise vector Z, it enters the input of the generator to generate fake music Xfake.
-Second, the embedding vector and real music Xreal or Xfake are concatenated, and this information is input to the discriminator, which then outputs the results of the real and fake discrimination.
+Second, the embedding vector Z and real music Xreal or Xfake are concatenated, and this information is input to the discriminator, which then outputs the results of the real and fake discrimination.

-Since BIGGAN was successful in producing high resolution images, it was shown that if applied to musegan, it would be possible to generate better quality music than the CGAN based model, so the BIGGAN based model was devised.
-We implemented the BIGGAN based model by changing the CGAN based model as follows.
+BIGGAN [4] was successful in producing high-resolution images.
+So when musegan and BIGGAN are combined, it would be possible to generate better quality music than the CGAN-based model.
+This is why the BIGGAN-based model was devised.
+We implemented the BIGGAN-based model by changing the CGAN-based model as follows.
 This model projects C transformed into an embedding vector and h.
-Then, after concatenating the projected with h, it is used as a result of real and fake discrimination, where h denotes the output of the discriminator.
+After concatenating the projected with h, it is used as a result of real and fake discrimination. h denotes the output of the discriminator.

-The ACGAN based model additionally learns the classifier.
-Since ACGAN showed good performance in the existing class condition image generative model, we applied ACGAN to musegan.
+The ACGAN-based model additionally learns the classifier.
+Since ACGAN [5] showed good performance in the existing class condition image generative model, we applied ACGAN to musegan.
 In doing so, we aimed to develop a model that distinguishes between genres more effectively than models based on CGAN and BIGGAN.
-In contrast to the CGAN and BIGGAN based models, a softmax layer was added to the discriminator's end without providing the discriminator any condition information, resulting in the class prediction results.
+In contrast to the CGAN and BIGGAN-based models, we added a softmax layer at the end of the discriminator to get the class prediction results.
+And we didn’t give the discriminator any condition information,.
 When Xfake or Xreal enters the discriminator input, the output is the result of class prediction and the distinction between real and fake.

 Model Training